 Hardware.
 Interface objects for sending signals and/or messages to devices beyond Bitwig Studio (such as hardware synthesizers and effect units, etc.).
 This can include transmitting and/or receiving audio signals, control voltage (CV) signals, and clock messages.

 MIDI.
 Transmitters for sending various MIDI messages via the track's device chain.
 This is useful for sending messages to plug-ins or to external hardware (when used in conjunction with Bitwig's hardware devices).

 Modulation.
 Processors that manipulate incoming audio signals with an LFO, etc. influencing their function.

 Note FX.
-Devices that manipulate incoming note messages before passing them onward.
+Devices that generate or manipulate incoming note messages before passing them onward.

 Reverb.
 Time-based processors that operate on their incoming audio signals.

 Routing.
 Devices that divert a track's signal path, allowing signals to exit and/or reenter the track.

 Spectral.
 Devices that operate in the frequency domain, working with hundreds of individual frequency bands.

 Synth.
 Synthesizer instruments that either generate their audio from rudimentary source material or use audio samples.
 Incoming note messages are used to synthesize audio.

 The Grid.
 Devices utilizing The Grid, Bitwig's modular sound-design environment (see chapter 17: Welcome to The Grid).